-Joint USAF/NOAA Solar Geophysical Activity Report and Forecast 19 March 2019

-As it read

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (20 Mar, 21 Mar, 22 Mar).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (20 Mar, 21 Mar, 22 Mar).

 IIA.
-Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet to major storm levels for the past 24 hours.
-Solar wind speed reached a peak of 624 km/s at 19/0443Z.
-Total IMF reached 10 nT at 18/2128Z.
-The maximum southward component of Bz reached -9 nT at 18/2115Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 18302 pfu.
+Geophysical Activity Summary 18/2100Z to 19/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 417 km/s at 19/2029Z.
+Total IMF reached 7 nT at 19/1525Z.
+The maximum southward component of Bz reached -5 nT at 19/1401Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1367 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (20 Mar), quiet to active levels on day two (21 Mar) and unsettled to minor storm levels on day three (22 Mar).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (20 Mar) and quiet levels on days two and three (21 Mar, 22 Mar).

 III.
 Event probabilities 20 Mar-22 Mar